Learning Manifolds from Non-stationary Streaming Data: Methodology

 \subsubsection{Clustering.}

 The first step in the batch phase involves clustering of the batch data set $\bf\mathcal{B}$ into ${\bm p}$ individual clusters which represent the manifolds.
 In case, $\bf\mathcal{B}$ contains a single cluster, the algorithm can correctly detect it.
+Refer to Section \ref{ssec:multi} for more details.
 (Line 1)